-Wellness Apps & System Integration - A Technology Meltdown
+Wellness Apps & System Integrations - Avoid A Technology Meltdown

 One of the largest issues for wellness providers today is the number of inter-related solutions that go into delivering successfully integrated wellness programs.
 This creates challenges as leading providers need to provide cohesive data analytics and measurement to help clients deliver data-driven wellness programs.
 If seamless system integration isn’t possible, providers can’t deliver the desired results.

 WELLNESS TECHNOLOGY: THIRD-PARTY INTEGRATIONS

 Wellness programs are being asked to ‘talk’ with a myriad of systems which may include:

 - Employee Assistance Program (aka EAP) provider systems

 - Wellness apps / corporate wellness apps